-8.4 Casualty Loss .
+8.4 Casualty Loss.
 The Assets shall not have been materially damaged, lost, or destroyed where the cost to repair or replace such Assets to the condition prior to such damage, loss, or destruction exceeds an amount equal to five percent (5%) of the Purchase Price.

 8.5 FERC Orders .
 Seller shall have obtained the orders or approvals referenced in Section 7.5, above.
-Buyer shall have received from the Commission final orders no longer subject to rehearing on all issues regarding Buyer’s Declaratory Orderpeitition, including an order declaring that the Assets, in Buyer’s ownership and possession after Closing will not be subject to the jurisdiction of the FERC under the Natural Gas Act, and such orders shall not contain any condition or provision that is unacceptable to Buyer, in its sole discretion.
+Buyer shall have received from the Commission final orders no longer subject to rehearing on all issues regarding Buyer’s Declaratory Order, including an order declaring that the Assets, in Buyer’s ownership and possession after Closing will not be subject to the jurisdiction of the FERC under the Natural Gas Act, and such orders shall not contain any condition or provision that is unacceptable to Buyer, in its sole discretion.

 ARTICLE 9